-1. Connect the monitoring system to AC power.
-The monitoring system will not power up without connection to AC power when the battery charge is below 4%.

-- 2. Verify the monitoring system is off and the AC Power/Battery Charging indicator lights.
+- 1. Connect the monitoring system to AC power.
+The monitoring system will not power up without connection to AC power when the battery charge is below 4%. - Verify the monitoring system is off and the AC Power/Battery Charging indicator lights.
 On AC power up, check the battery fuel gauge.
 If the gauge is empty or only partially full, the battery begins charging.
 The monitoring system operates on AC power while the battery is charging.
-When the monitoring system is fully charged, the green battery fuel gauge registers 100%. - 3.
+When the monitoring system is fully charged, the green battery fuel gauge registers 100%.
+Note that when the monitoring system is connected to AC, a lightning bolt appears in the battery fuel gauge. - 3.
 Until the battery recharges, the monitoring system displays the message, BATTERY CRITICALLY LOW and supplies the additional information: THE MONITOR'S BATTERY IS CRITICALLY LOW.
 THE MONITOR MAY SHUT DOWN IF AC POWER IS LOST.
 DO NOT DISCONNECT MONITOR FROM AC POWER SOURCE.
 If AC power is lost before the battery is charged past the critically low state, the monitoring system will not produce a low battery alarm for the standard CRITICALLY LOW BATTERY warning duration.